miguel-negrao/ImmLib/README.md

 * VectorSpace quark
 * MathLib quark

-With SuperCollider v3.7alpha or newer the library can simply be installed by running
+With SuperCollider v3.7alpha or newer the library can simply be installed by running the following code.
+If you have any of libraries mentioned above installed please uninstall them first.

 ```
 (